briarsweetbriar/ember-message-bus/README.md

 # ember-message-bus

-In many ways, Ember is an event driven framework, especially in the way that components communicate with each other.
-This does not extend to services, however, which must be tightly coupled to the components and other services that interface with them.
-With `ember-message-bus`, we can loosen that coupling by allowing those interactions to also be event driven.
+While Ember's routes and components are highly event-driven, this pattern does not extend to services, which must be tightly coupled to the components and other services that interface with them.
+With `ember-message-bus`, we can loosen that coupling by allowing those interactions to also be event-driven.

 ## installation